“Remember,” my wife told me, “you have to take the cat to the vet today.”

 I too understand what it is like to accept love without being entirely in love yourself.
 To do that – is to truly understand love.

 I wanted to swap Cat for that dog.
-Perhaps Cat could attach himself to someone who would return his love, leaving me and the basset to blissfully ignore one another.
+Perhaps Cat could attach himself to someone who would return his love, leaving the basset and me to blissfully ignore one another.

 But that was not to be.
 The vet, a very nice lady, called us in and removed Cat from my arm.
 After tranquilizing the little guy and attending to his scheduled maintenance, she cleaned my wounds and sent us on our way.